pranavpatel08/VanillaJs-Translator/README.md

 # VanillaJs app
-An app to tanslate to bananananan language
+An app to tanslate to bananananan language.
+[Try it out now!](https://banana-hahaha.netlify.app/)

 <br>